gallery

 Details of the book

-Eamon Melaugh also has a web site containing photographs taken in India and also information about a number of charitable projects he is currently involved with; see:
+Eamon Melaugh also had a website containing photographs taken in India and also information about a number of charitable projects he was involved with,

 CAIN Web Service